Qmlio/Qmlio-Firebase-Example/README.md

 1. Clone the example app and the [Qmlio Firebase project](https://github.com/Qmlio/Qmlio-Firebase-Plugin) project

-2. Follow the instructions at [Setting up](https://github.com/Larpon/QtFirebase/blob/master/SETUP.md) on how to setup QtFirebase
+2. Follow the instructions at [Setting up](https://github.com/Larpon/QtFirebase/blob/master/SETUP.md) on how to setup Qmlio Firebase